 Overview of Kansas Taxes

-In Kansas, both income tax rates and sales taxes have increased in recent years.
+Like many other states, Kansas uses a progressive income tax system, with a top marginal tax rate of 5.70%.
 The average sales tax rate paid in Kansas is one of the highest in the country.
 Property taxes are below the national average, though.

 Household Income Dismiss | Location Dismiss | Filing Status |